 - Warm light (2700-3000K) promotes relaxation and hospitality

-- Cool light (4000K+) enhances alertness and productivity
+- Cool light (4000K+) supports alertness and productivity

 - Dimmable options provide versatility for different times and moods

-Research confirms that lighting parameters like illuminance and color temperature are critical determinants of interior comfort.
+Research confirms that lighting parameters like illuminance and color temperature are key determinants of interior comfort.

 Storage Solutions That Reduce Visual Clutter